j2store/userguide/dropbox.md

 Sell your files stored in dropbox with J2Store Joomla eCommerce platform.
 The app enables you to connect your dropbox and sell the files securely.

+### Important Note

+The download link sent in the email uses the Dropbox API's method to create a temporary url.

+The API does not allow us to set a custom expiry date (like in Amazon S3).
+Dropbox itself sets the expiry time.
+The link expires after a few hours.

+After the link expires, the customer cannot download using that link.
+He will have to visit the site, login and then click the Download.
+This would create another temporary download url and allow the customer to download.

+Now there are two ways of solving this

+1. You can mention in the email that the link is valid only for a few hours. if it expired, customers have to login to your site to download the file.

+2. Dropbox API now allows creating a permanent sharable link.
+Once created it is valid till your file is removed from dropbox.

+You can use the app's settings to choose whether to send a temporary url or permanent url.

+### Key features

+- Sell any file stored in Dropbox

+- Enables you to retrive the files from the Dropbox remotely.

+- Generates a temproary url for the downlodable files, which expires within minutes

+- Allows you to control the expiry of the url from settings

+### Known Limitations

+- When you are using dropbox for selling digital files, don't set Download limit and Download expire days.
+Because these features are not supported by Dropbox API.

 #### Requirements

 * PHP 5.4 or higher